blog3-org/blog3/README.md

 Blog3 here to revolution the content platform

-1. **Give back the ownership**: we would give back the ownership to content creator, and
+1. **Give back the ownership**: we would give back the ownership to content creator, and under subsription mode, only creator could subsribed readers and creator could see the content.
+Management of the storage is also under creators.
-2. **Sharing the broad revenue**: we pre-set the bonding curve to make sure the sharing between both content creator and platform
+2. **Sharing the broad revenue**: we pre-set the bonding curve to make sure the sharing percentage between both content creator and platform is settled, and ensure creator could get most of the reveune they deserved.
-3. **Contribution means ownership**: we regard readers' tip to content as the contribution, and
+3. **Contribution means ownership**: we regard readers' tip to content as the contribution, and let readers share the revenue from the content as well once the tip hit the bonding curve.

 ## Project Demonstration

+Basic Features: we would support article publishment, subscription, and tip these basic functions, which similar as other blog platform.

 ## Technical Architecture